 Monthlies are a great option for regular contact lens wearers and those who are cost-conscious, just be sure to regularly clean and store them!

 Your optician may decide you're well suited for extended wear contact lenses.

 Extended wear contact lenses are usually thinner than other disposable lenses and are made of silicone hydrogel, allowing this type of soft lens to ‘breathe’ better than daily wear lenses.

 This is important for extended wear lenses as they are designed to be worn continuously over an extended period of time.
 This type of contact lens can even be worn overnight, meaning much lower maintenance than monthly or two weekly lenses.

-Our opticians do recommend however, to clean your extended wear lenses at least once per week.
+Our opticians do recommend, however, cleaning your extended wear lenses at least once per week.